Universal Polynomials for Tautological Integrals on Hilbert Schemes: Results

-\end{prop} This generalizes part of Kool, Shende and Thomas' proof of the Göttsche Conjecture in \cite{KST}, which involves the special case of the above proposition where $m$ is the spectrum of a $\delta$-nodal curve; that is $m = (m_i)$ with $m_i = \binom{\delta}{i}$.
+This generalises the approach of Kool, Shende and Thomas' proof of the Göttsche Conjecture \cite{KST}, which involves the special case of the above proposition where $m$ is the spectrum of a $\delta$-nodal curve; that is $m = (m_i)$ with $m_i = \binom{\delta}{i}$.

+We note that in the proof of Proposition \ref{prop:BPS} it is essential to be able to take integrals over general geometric subsets of $S^{[n]}$.
+This is in contrast to the argument of \cite{KST}, where the integrals needed were taken over the whole of $S^{[n]}$, and so were already computed in \cite{EGL}.